AugurProject/augur-core/README.md

 	# blockchain explorer to get / examine data or make rpc api calls to the contract to get it
 			# local contract calls don't cost gas - # ui functions
 	# search engine for contract data / events
-	# p2p 1-1 parimutuel betting
-	# conditional upon eventhash and its outcome data Events[](branch, expirationDate, outcome)
-	# need a function to setup the bet & another function to close it provided event is expired & outcome is determined
 	# 4th Cumulant in consensus.se

 ### Version 0.3 (The Voting Upgrade):